yogeswararao/trail-explorer/README.md

 - "Show me walking trails near coordinates 40.7, -74.0, 40.8, -73.9"
 - "Get trail statistics for Golden Gate Park"
 - "What types of trails are supported?"
+- "What types of trails are supported?"
+- "Compare trails between Central Park and Prospect Park"
+- "Plan a hiking adventure in Yosemite"
+- "Analyze trail surfaces in Boulder"

 The LLM will automatically use the appropriate tools to search for trails and provide comprehensive responses.